MitchellDStein/MSteinCyberSec/about.md

 Pleasure to meet you!
 My name is Mitchell Stein and I am a Programmer Analyst with a large interest in Cyber Security.

-Ever since I was a child I have been taking apart computers, moding my video games, and facinated with the general concept of computers.
-This facination has lead me to persue higher education at Florida Polytechnic University where I learned how to create my own programs (some to exploit a specific popular Sci-Fi FPS game).
+Ever since I was a child I have been taking apart computers, modding my video games, and fascinated with the general concept of computers.
+This fascination has lead me to pursue higher education at Florida Polytechnic University where I learned how to create my own programs (some to exploit a specific popular Sci-Fi FPS game).

 ### More Information